rborkoto/sample-voting-app/README.md

 ## Notes

-The voting application only accepts one vote per client browser.
+The simple voting application only accepts one vote per client browser.
 It does not register additional votes if a vote has already been submitted from a client.

 This isn't an example of a properly architected perfectly designed distributed app... it's just a simple example of the various types of pieces and languages you might see (queues, persistent data, etc), and how to